Mutual of America All America Fund

 |Procter & Gamble Company||0.7%|

-Joseph R. Gaffoglio, Executive Vice President and Chief Operating Officer of the Adviser, joined the Adviser in 2005 and has approximately 24 years of experience in the financial industry.
+Joseph R. Gaffoglio, Executive Vice President and Chief Operating Officer and Head of Investment Strategy of the Adviser, joined the Adviser in 2005 and has approximately 24 years of experience in the financial industry.
 Mr. Gaffoglio’s primary focus has been quantitative research and risk management.
 He has been responsible for managing the Retirement Funds and Allocation Funds since 2014 and the large cap portions of the All America Fund and Composite Fund since May 2016.
-Stephen J. Rich, President and Chief Equity Strategist of the Adviser, joined the Adviser in February 2004, and has approximately 28 years of experience selecting securities for and managing equity portfolios.
+Stephen J. Rich, President and Chief Executive Officer of the Adviser, joined the Adviser in February 2004, and has approximately 28 years of experience selecting securities for and managing equity portfolios.
+Brittain Ezzes, Senior Vice President of the Adviser, joined the Adviser in April 2020 and has approximately 16 years of experience selecting securities for and managing equity portfolios.
+Ms. Ezzes has co-managed the Small Cap Value Fund and Mid Cap Value Fund, and the small cap and mid-cap value segments of the All America Fund, since May 2020.
 Marguerite Wagner, Executive Vice President of the Adviser, joined the Adviser in 2005, and has approximately 36 years of experience selecting securities and managing equity portfolios.
-Jamie A. Zendel, Vice President of the Adviser, handles indexed investments.
+Jamie A. Zendel, Senior Vice President and Head of Quantitative Research of the Adviser, handles indexed investments.
 Ms. Zendel joined the Adviser in July 2007 and has approximately 21 years of experience in the financial industry.
-Ms. Zendel has managed the indexed portfolio of the All America Fund; the Equity Index Fund, Mid-Cap Equity Index Fund, and International Fund since 2014; and the Small Cap Equity Index Fund since 2018.
+Ms. Zendel has managed the indexed portfolio of the All America Fund; the Equity Index Fund, Mid-Cap Equity Index Fund, and International Fund since 2014; the Small Cap Equity Index Fund since 2018; and the Catholic Values Index Fund since 2020.